-The house mouse is remarkably well-adapted for living year-round in homes, food establishments and other structures.
-Homeowners are especially likely to notice mice during winter, following their fall migration indoors in search of warmth, food and shelter.
-Once mice become established inside a home, they can be extremely difficult to control.
+The house mouse is remarkably well-adapted for living year-round in homes, food establishments, and other structures.
+Homeowners are especially likely to notice mice during winter, following their fall migration indoors, searching for warmth, food, and shelter.
+Once mice become established inside a home, they can be tough to control.

 Wild rats live off man and give nothing beneficial in return.
 Rats spread disease, damage structures, and contaminate food and feed.
 Rats damage one-fifth of the world's food crop each year.
 The real damage is in contamination.
 Two rats shed more than one million body hairs each year, and a single rat leaves 25,000 droppings in a year.

 Get More Rat Facts and Trapping Tips